aldenbro/dhall-tutorial/dhall-scenario/step3/text.md

 In this example, we used two builtin functions: `Natural/show` and `showConstructor`.
 These two were used to convert the values from their type into text.
-Remember these two, as they might come handy later!
+Remember these two, as they might come in handy later!

 ## A single source of truth